 - 1. ESOL Mentor: Each MESOL candidate will be assigned to work with an ESOL specialist at the school for the duration of the program.
 Each ESOL mentor may work with up to three MESOL candidates in the same school.
 The goal in working with the ESOL mentor is to develop skill in two areas: (1) English language development (ELD) instruction and (2) sheltered instruction.
 The candidate will spend 30 hours outside his/her regular classroom shadowing and partnering with the ESOL instructor while the ESOL mentor is engaged in ESOL-specific activities (see description of duties below for more details).
 The ESOL mentor will also provide support and advice to the candidate as he/she plans and delivers sheltered instruction lessons within his/her regular classroom. - 2.
 ESOL Supervisor: Each candidate is assigned an ESOL supervisor who is an experienced ESOL professional.
-The supervisor will visit each candidate at least four times during the year to observe the candidate engaged in ELD instruction and sheltered instruction.
-The supervisor provides feedback and support to the candidate and may conduct additional observations or school visits if extra support is needed.
-The ESOL supervisor will alert the MESOL Coordinator and ESOL Program Director if there are any concerns with the candidate's performance or placement site. - 3.
-MESOL Coordinator; The MESOL Coordinator assigns a supervisor to each ESOL candidate, maintains communication with the supervisor, monitors progress, and submits grades for the ESOL practicum.
+The supervisor will visit each candidate four times during the year to observe the candidate engaged in ELD instruction and sheltered instruction.
+The supervisor provides feedback and support to the candidate and may conduct additional observations or school visits if the candidates is struggling or requires additional experience.
+The ESOL supervisor will alert the ESOL Practicum Coordinator and ESOL Program Director if there are any concerns with the candidate's performance or placement site. - 3.
+MESOL Coordinator: The MESOL Coordinator assigns a supervisor to each ESOL candidate, maintains communication with the supervisor, monitors progress, and submits grades for the ESOL practicum.
 The MESOL Coordinator also serves as an advisor for ESOL candidates and is available by appointment to discuss issues that may arise in the ESOL setting.
-The MESOL Coordinator may also provide feedback and classroom observations if extra support is needed or if requested by the ESOL supervisor.
+The MESOL Coordinator may also provide feedback and classroom observations if the candidate is struggling or requires additional support